holdybot/holdybot/README.md

 Run this sql
         INSERT INTO tenant (host, email, activated) VALUES ('localhost:3000', 'youremail@example.com', true);

-Open http://localhost:3000 in your browser and if you have configured recaptcha v2 and smtp, you should be able to login through email token.
+Open http://localhost:3000 in your browser and if you have configured hcaptcha and smtp, you should be able to login through email token.
 If you have configured openid connect (check wiki), it should work for you.

 ## How to run this?